+Admission to this program is not available directly from secondary school.
+Students must complete at least two years of post-secondary experience prior to admission to this program.
 McMaster was one of the first institutions in Canada to launch a Physician Assistant Education program.
 The PA Education Program leads to a Bachelor of Health Sciences (Physician Assistant) degree.
-The program is taught using inquiry and problem-based learning models which enhance each student’s ability to think critically, solve problems, demonstrate initiative and independence in practice, and promote lifelong learning.
+The program is taught using inquiry and problem-based learning models which enhance each student’s ability to think critically, solve problems, demonstrate initiative and independence in practice and promote lifelong learning.
 Physician Assistants (PAs) are health care professionals who work with physicians to provide health care.
 Under the overall supervision of a physician, PAs take histories, conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care and may assist in surgery.
 A PA’s practice may also include education, research and administration.

 McMaster University through its Faculty of Health Sciences and its medical, nursing, occupational and physiotherapy and midwifery programs has established a leading role in health care education in Canada.
 McMaster has a tradition of innovation in health care education starting 40 years ago with the establishment of its revolutionary medical school using small group, problem-based, self-directed learning.